aprilmintacpineda/react-fluxible/README.md

 # react-fluxible

-State management library for react built on top of [fluxible-js](https://github.com/aprilmintacpineda/fluxible-js).
+Smaller, faster, better.
+A small state management system that supports the idea of asynchronous actions and state persistence out of the box.
+Built on top of [fluxible-js](https://github.com/aprilmintacpineda/fluxible-js).
 [See demo](https://aprilmintacpineda.github.io/react-fluxible/).

 # Guide